 Every year, a considerable number of French nationals and native speakers of other foreign languages follow our postgraduate courses, while European exchange students who come to Kent as undergraduates often stay on to do graduate work.
 We are involved in the Erasmus and Tempus networks, and we also have a team of foreign- French-language lectors who combine undergraduate teaching with study for a Kent higher degree or with writing a dissertation for their home universities.
 Postgraduate dissertations in French studies at the University of Kent may be written in English or in French.
 The University of Kent also offers language training, particularly in English, for overseas postgraduates.

 The Graduate School offers all postgraduates in the School of European Culture and Languages a wide-ranging programme of training in transferable skills.
-The School provides training workshops for postgraduate students with teaching responsibilities, bringing together postgraduates from all our subject areas.
-Research students may gain further academic experience by giving talks at the Centre for Modern European Literature research seminars.
 Postgraduates in the School of European Culture and Languages also organise their own annual international conference, and edit and contribute to Skepsi, the School's postgraduate online journal of European thought.

-In the most recent Research Assessment Exercise, the performance of French at the University of Kent was ranked 7th in the UK, with a high proportion of our research publications judged to be first-rate ("world-leading" or "internationally excellent").
+In the most recent Research Assessment Framework (2014), Modern Languages at Kent was ranked 3rd in the UK, with a high proportion of our research publications judged to be first-rate ("world-leading" or "internationally excellent").
 Backed by strong institutional support, our group continues to make an assertive and original contribution to French studies in the UK.
 Our research activities are given a markedly international dimension by publications, conference papers and public lectures in mainland Europe, the USA, Australia and elsewhere, as well as a range of collaborative ventures.

 Dynamic publishing culture